lee0c/lee0c.github.io/_posts/2023-02-13-butch-hands.md

 ## Authorship and attribution

-Created: 12 March 2021
+- Created: 12 March 2021
-Last updated: 13 February 2023
+- Last updated: 13 February 2023

 This pattern was built on the [Podster Gloves pattern](https://www.ravelry.com/patterns/library/podster-gloves) by Glenna C. on Ravelry.
 I highly recommend reading and following that pattern to fill in gaps with this one.

 ## Materials and tools

-- Color A – bulky yarn
+- bulky yarn
-- Color B – fingering yarn
+- fingering yarn
 - Needles: size 8 DPNs, size 1.5 DPNs

 ## Outline